-The AME Manufacturing Excellence Award recognizes North American manufacturing plants that have demonstrated excellence in manufacturing and business operations.
-The primary focus of the award is to acknowledge continuous improvement, best practices, creativity, and innovation.
+The AME Excellence Award recognizes North American manufacturing plants that have demonstrated excellence in manufacturing and business operations.

+The primary focus of the award is to acknowledge continuous improvement, best practices, creativity and innovation.
 This award supports AME's mission of inspiring commitment to enterprise excellence through shared learning and access to best practices.

-The Application requirement for 2014 is for a single plant, including "maintenance, repair, and overhaul" operations in either the public or private sector.
+The application requirement for 2016 is for a single plant,

+including "maintenance, repair, and overhaul" operations in either the public or private sector.

-The following Evaluation Criteria details a Lean systems model for manufacturing excellence.
+The following evaluation criteria detail a lean systems model for manufacturing excellence.
 In writing the Achievement Report, endeavor to respond to each section of the criteria as requested.
 It is preferable to organize each section around a few headings rather than respond bullet-by-bullet.
 The Achievement Report should focus on accomplishments over the last three to five years.
-The primary purpose of the report is to explain the process strategy used at your plant to achieve a culture of manufacturing and business excellence leading to increased global competitiveness.
-Your Achievement Report must be received at the AME office by Friday, March 14, 2014.
+The primary purpose of the report is to explain the process/strategy used at your plant to achieve a culture of manufacturing and business excellence, leading to increased global competitiveness.

+Your Achievement Report must be received at the AME office by Monday, March 14, 2016.

-Please note that appropriate sections should address both the "front office" and "manufacturing" efforts and processes to achieve business excellence at your plant.
+Please note that appropriate sections should address both the front office and manufacturing efforts and processes to achieve business excellence at your plant.
 Failure to fully address the issues requested in each section will lead to a lower overall score and decrease the likelihood of a plant assessment site visit.

 Use of headings and subheadings similar to the criteria outline is recommended for organizational clarity.

-The Achievement Report should begin with the Intent to Apply form and the 2- to 3-page Plant Profile as detailed in the Intent to Apply form.
-The purpose of the Plant Profile is to provide the AME assessors a brief overview of the application entity.
+Note: The Achievement Report should start with the two to three page Plant Profile (detailed in the Intent to Apply form).
+The overview of your operation helps the assessors to better understand your application.